yogain123/AlgoCasts-JS/README.md

 - Find Next Greater Element in Array
 - Find Nth Node from end : LinkedList
 - Fibonacci
-- Delete Given Give from Linkeded List
+- Delete Given Node from Linkeded List

 Note: All Above Algorithm will also be written in Typescript in future.